mkner/visual-odometry/README.md

 ### Visual Odometry Comparitive Transforms<br> For Path Localization in Autonomous Vehicles

-**A comparison of transformation reconstruction methods for optimal path estimates using Feature Detection, Description, Matching and Trajectory Generation**
+**A comparison of transformation reconstruction methods for optimal path<br> estimates using Feature Detection, Description, Matching and Trajectory Generation**